 The Fund has four participating employers, details of which are included on page 3.

 Management of the Fund

-The Fund is managed by a sole corporate Trustee, Ross Trustees Services Limited represented by K Hardingham and A Osborne.
+The Fund is managed by a sole corporate Trustee, Ross Trustees Services Limited represented by K Hardingham (until May 2023), A Osborne and D Brickman (from May 2023).